junhubdotcom/vhack_steadypunpipi/README.md

 ### 4. Configure Firebase
 1. Create a Firebase Project in Firebase Console.
 2. Enable Firebase Authentication, Cloud Firestore, and Cloud Storage in Firebase.
-3. Download the google-services.json (Android) or GoogleService-Info.plist (iOS) and place them in the mobile_app/android/app/ or mobile_app/ios/Runner/ directory.
+3. Download the google-services.json (Android) and place them in the mobile_app/android/app/ directory.
 4. Run Firebase setup command:
 ```
 firebase login